 So, before you do the big tire upgrade, make sure you understand your fuel economy WILL be negatively affected!
 Sure, your truck will look more aggressive, have better traction, and perform better off-road, however, it all comes at a price.
 Also, depending on how big you go, it might not even be more than 4kg heavier per wheel, however, this makes a big difference in torque applied on the wheels, and if you decide to go bigger than a 33” tire, then re-gearing is highly recommended.

-What Is the Biggest Tire You Can Put On a Nissan Frontier
+What Is The Biggest Tire You Can Put On A Nissan Frontier

-So, what is the biggest tire size is you can comfortably fit on a stock Nissan Frontier without any additional modifications?
+So, what is the biggest tire size you can comfortably fit on a stock Nissan Frontier without any additional modifications?
 The largest size you can fit on a Nissan Frontier with a stock suspension is 265/75/16.
 This tire size does not cause any rubbing or requires the trimming of fender liners.

 The above-mentioned size of 265/75/16 is the largest size you can fit, even with that 2.5″ spacer.
 It is also the largest tire that can fit on the stock wheels without any additional modifications needed.
 That size is just short of 32” and measures exactly 31.6 inches.
 If you fit an aftermarket rim with a more negative offset, you run the risk of the wheels scrubbing and hitting the fenders at full lock and full compression.